TeamAckoFeb 15, 2024

 Essential for all international travel; it acts as the primary identification and travel document.

-Required when traveling to a foreign country, depending on the destination and your nationality.
+Required when travelling to a foreign country, depending on the destination and your nationality.

 Renewal and extension